Approval deadline: December 11

 APPROVAL PROCESS

 1) Please reach out to our team BEFORE you make a purchase to ensure that your dress meets the qualifications above.
 When you get the green light, order away!
 However, please do not assume that a dress is approved until both the style and final fit have been reviewed.
 If you order online, check the return policy carefully before purchasing.
 This is especially important for custom-sized gowns, special orders, international sellers, and dresses you plan to alter yourself.
-Make sure you have enough time for shipping, returns if needed, and alterations before the approval deadline.
+Make sure you have enough time for shipping, returns if needed, and alterations before the approval deadline of December 11.

 2) Once your dress arrives, try it on with a friend to help and see what alterations you may need done.
 Maybe it’s a little big and you need the corset taken in.
 Maybe it’s a little long and you need it hemmed to ankle length.
-Make sure you’re wearing the shoes and hoopskirt/crinoline you plan to wear to the event so you can make accurate changes to the length!
+Make sure you’re wearing the shoes and hoopskirt/crinoline you plan to wear to the event so you can make accurate changes to the length.

 3) After your alterations have been made, do a “movement test.”
-Wearing your dress, hoop, shoes etc., grab a friend and practice a little dance, or at the very least walk around, jump around, move your hands over your head, etc. You should be able to do all these things without your bodice slipping and without tripping or tangling in your skirt.
+Wearing your dress, hoop, shoes, etc., grab a friend and practice a little dance, or at the very least walk around, jump around, move your hands over your head, etc. You should be able to do all these things without your bodice slipping and without tripping or tangling in your skirt.

 WHAT ABOUT SHOES AND COATS?